 Disc Golf - Come play Cypress Mountain's nine hole executive style par three disc golf course located within easy walking distance of the Cypress Creek Lodge in the downhill base area. - More Info..

-Crazy Raven Bar & Grill – Open in the off ski season from mid-June to Labour Day Weekend (then weekends only till mid september) – Open for all ages.
+Crazy Raven Bar & Grill – Open in the off ski season from June 28th to Labour Day Weekend (then weekends only till mid september) – Open for all ages.
 Offering scenic views, a cozy gas fireplace and great snack food and specialty coffees.
 The Crazy Raven is fully licensed and a great place to end (or start) your mountain adventure!

 Interpretive Displays – Located in the Cypress Creek Lodge, come have a look at a variety of interpretive displays and information on Cypress Provincial Park that the Friends of Cypress have set up.
-Opening in Mid June.
+Opening in late June.

 Cypress Mountain Guest Relations – The Guest Relation office is open all summer from 9am to 4pm Monday through Friday.
 For hiking information, ski resort information, season pass sales or any general inquires.